fpvandoorn/carleson/README.md

 3. Run `lake exe cache get!` to download built dependencies (this speeds up the build process).
 4. Run `lake build` to build all files in this repository.

-See the README of [my course repository](https://github.com/fpvandoorn/LeanCourse23) for more detailed instructions.
+See the README of [Floris van Doorn's course repository](https://github.com/fpvandoorn/LeanCourse24) for more detailed instructions.

 ### In github codespaces